About the AIJC

 Together with the WCJ and supported by Absa, AIJC implemented the inaugural African Investigative Journalist of the Year Award in 2023, which celebrates outstanding examples of investigative reporting from across the continent.
 The prestigious award ceremony is held during the conference each year.

-Don’t miss out, register for #AIJC2024 today – attending the conference is the perfect opportunity to engage with the brightest minds in investigative journalism, gain valuable insights into the future of the industry, and equip yourself with the latest investigative tools and techniques.
+Attending the conference is the perfect opportunity to engage with the brightest minds in investigative journalism, gain valuable insights into the future of the industry, and equip yourself with the latest investigative tools and techniques.
 Keep an eye out for exciting fellowship opportunities leading up to the event each year.

 Meet the team